nealvis/c64_samples_kick/astroblast/README.md

 The game sounds were created using GoatTracker v2.76.
 The main music for the game is in the file **astro_sound.sng**.
 When loaded into GoatTracker you will see that there are a few different subtunes that are used in the game including:
  - Subtune 0: The main music that plays throughout most of the game
  - Subtune 1: The music that plays during the winner screen once the game is over.
+ - Subtune 2: The music that plays during the title screen.
 The sound effects for the game are individual instruments created in GoatTracker.
 These files are loaded and edited separately in GoatTracker.
 Here are some of the sound effect files in the game:
  - hole_sound.ins: The sound played when the blackhole appears in the game
  - ship_hit_asteroid_sound_fx.ins: The sound played when a ship hits an asteroid